 A young woman I know hated to speak in public but was often forced to do so because of her job.
 She made her situation worse by thinking about ALL the things that could possibly go wrong, playing a non-stop loop of imagined terrible scenarios in her head.
 She would get physically sick the day before her presentations and would occasionally have panic attacks.

 Haven't you done that?
 Played out worse case scenarios in your head, making yourself feel worse?

-After my friend learned positive thinking, self hypnosis, breathing and relaxation techniques, her life totally changed.
-And yours will too, if you take the first step to managing your mind and reducing stress in your every-day life. .
+After my client learned positive thinking, self hypnosis, breathing and relaxation techniques, her life totally changed.
+And yours will too, if you take the first step to managing your mind and reducing stress in your every-day life.

 Decide now to learn how to manage anxiety and break old patterns that keep you stuck.
 Browse through the resources on this site that will give you the mind power techniques and tools to use the power of mind to get your life back under control.